-After a brow lift procedure, patients may experience numbness, swelling and discomfort around the incisions.
-It is recommended to keep the head elevated for a few days.
-Bandages and stitches are usually removed within a week, and most patients can return to regular activities.
+After a brow lift, you may experience some temporary numbness, swelling, and discomfort around the incisions.
+Patients are advised to refrain from vigorous physical activity and keep their head elevated after surgery.
+Sutures are usually removed within a week, and most patients can return to full activities after two weeks.
 Swelling and bruising that are normal aspects of recovery should gradually subside with time.

-The results of a brow lift are visible right away, and will continue to improve as swelling and bruising subside.
+The results of a brow lift are visible right away and will continue to improve as swelling and bruising resolve.
 Scars will fade over time to become less noticeable as well.
-Most patients are highly satisfied with the final results of their procedure and are often surprised at how much younger they look without a sagging brow.
+Most patients are highly satisfied with the final results of their procedure and are often delighted at how much younger they look without a sagging brow.